tomasmihalyi/living-spec-power/living-specs/steering/creating.md

 - 3-5 core functional requirements
 - Key non-functional requirements (performance, security)
 - Any cross-cutting concerns
+- References to all existing Kiro specs

 **Section 3: Architecture** - Document:
 - At least one key decision with rationale
 - Initial technology choices

-## Step 5: Leave Placeholders for Later Sections
+## Step 6: Leave Placeholders for Later Sections

 Sections 4-7 fill in as you build:
 - **Implementation**: Update as you write code